-We cannot formally conclude the audit and issue an audit certificate until we have completed the work necessary to issue our assurance statement in respect of the Authority's Whole of Government Accounts consolidation pack.
-We are satisfied that this work does not have a material effect on the financial statements or our work on value for money arrangements.
+We cannot formally conclude the audit and issue an audit certificate until we have completed the work necessary to issue our assurance statement in respect of the Group's Whole of Government Accounts consolidation pack.
+We are satisfied that this work does not have a material effect on the financial statements or on our work on value for money arrangements.

-In addition, we cannot formally conclude the audit and issue an audit certificate until we have completed our procedures on the Authority's value for money arrangements for the year ended 31 March 2021.
-We are satisfied that this work does not have a material effect on the financial statements.

-We will report the outcome of our work on the Authority's arrangements in our commentary on those arrangements within the Auditor's Annual Report.
-Our audit completion certificate will set out any matters which we are required to report by exception.
+In addition, we cannot formally conclude the audit and issue an audit certificate until we have issued our Auditor's Annual Report for the year ended 31 March 2022.
+We have completed our work on the value for money arrangements and will report the outcome of our work in our commentary on those arrangements within the Auditor's Annual Report.

-Until we have completed these procedures, we are unable to certify that we have completed the audit of the accounts in accordance with the requirements of the Local Audit and Accountability Act 2014 and the Code of Audit Practice issued by the National Audit Office.
+Until we have completed these procedures, we are unable to certify that we have completed the audit of the accounts in accordance with the requirements of the Local Audit and Accountability Act 2014 (as amended) and the Code of Audit Practice issued by the National Audit Office.